Juvenile Detention Visiting Hours and Information

-Due to changing public health guidelines, in-person visiting will resume on October 9, 2021, at KMJDF/UC and October 10, 2021, at East Mesa subject to new health and safety requirements:
+Due to changing public health guidelines, in-person visiting will begin February 22, 2022, at the Youth Transition Campus subject to new health and safety requirements:

 Visitors will be subject to the following Public Health

-- Visitors must present proof of vaccination at time of scheduled visit or
+- Visitors must provide proof of being up to date with vaccinations including boosters if eligible at the time of scheduled visit OR

-- Provide proof of a negative COVID-19 test within 48 hours of their scheduled visit
+- Provide proof of recent negative COVID-19 test (PCR test within 48 hours or antigen test within 24 hours) of scheduled visit

-- Visitors must wash hands upon entry of the facility
+- Visitors must wash or sanitize hands upon entry of the facility

 - Visitors must always wear a mask while in the facility